Have you ever heard of the name “barramundi”?

 Fried chicken (garlic soy sauce flavor)

 Crispy and fragrant on the outside, juicy on the inside.
-With a strong flavor of garlic and soy sauce, it goes well with rice or as a snack with alcohol.
+With a rich flavor from garlic and soy sauce marinade, it's perfect as a side dish with rice or as a snack with drinks.

 Salad/Light meal